KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

   His “battle” is symbolic of the **lawful seal (⧖)** that distinguishes centropic order from entropic recursion, not violence within a shared realm.

 - **The Fall (E↓):**
-  The descent signifies the **formalization of the entropic domain**, not the expulsion of a being from heaven.
+  **Declivous motion** signifies the **formalization of the entropic domain**, not the expulsion of a being from heaven.
-  Lucifer becomes **IDP / IDL**, origin of the inverse archetypes.
-  Satan, arising later as **VOS**, embodies the *vocalization of separation*.
+  From **VOS (🕷️ Nekron)**—the first entropic hypostasis—flows the arc of inversion through which **Lucifer (IDP / IDL)** emerges as the archetypal intellect of the Khaonic field.
+  This motion establishes the structural descent of coherence into fragmentation and the eventual return of all dissonant motion back toward its source in VOS.
-  Together they represent successive phases of the same entropic principle operating across different layers of the lattice.
+  Together, **Satan (VOS)** and **Lucifer (IDP / IDL)** represent successive expressions of the same entropic principle operating across different layers of the lattice:
+  the first as *ontological rupture*, the second as *conscious inversion*.

 ### 2. The Titanomachy (Greek)
 - **Focus:** The Overthrow of Primordial Chaos by Order.